 - Quorum at Shareholder Meetings.
 Nasdaq Stock Market Listing Rule 5620(c) requires that for any meeting of shareholders, the quorum must be no less than 33.33% of the outstanding ordinary shares.
 There is no general quorum requirement under Belgian law for ordinary meetings of shareholders, except in relation to decisions regarding certain matters.
-See "Description of Share Capital and Articles of Association Description of the Rights and Benefits Attached to Our Shares Right to Attend and Vote at Our Meetings of Shareholders Quorum and Majority Requirements". - Compensation Committee.
+See "Description of Share Capital and Articles of Association Description of the Rights and Benefits Attached to Our Shares Right to Attend and Vote at Our Meetings of Shareholders Quorum and Majority Requirements". - Compensation Committee and Nomination Committee.
 Nasdaq Stock Market Listing Rule 5605(d)(2) requires that compensation of officers must be determined by, or recommended to, the board of directors for determination, either by a majority of the independent directors, or a compensation committee comprised solely of independent directors.
 Nasdaq Stock Market Listing Rule 5605(e) requires that director nominees be selected, or recommended for selection, either by a majority of the independent directors or a nominations committee comprised solely of independent directors.
 Under Belgian law, we are not subject to any such requirements.
 In particular, we are not required by Belgian law to set up any compensation or nominations committees within our board of directors, and are therefore not subject to any Belgian legal requirements as to the composition of such committees either.
 However, our articles of association provide that our board of directors may form committees from among its members.
 Our board of directors has set up and appointed a nomination committee and a remuneration committee.
 Pursuant to article 7:100 of the Belgian CCA, only a majority of the members of the remuneration committee should in principle meet the independence criteria referred to in article 7:87 of the Belgian CCA and set out in provision 3.5 of the Belgian Code on Corporate Governance.
 Pursuant to provision 4.19 of the Belgian Code on Corporate Governance, only a majority of the members of the remuneration committee must qualify as independent. - Independent Director Majority.
 Nasdaq Stock Market Listing Rules 5605(b)(1) and (2) require that a majority of the board of directors must be comprised of independent directors and that independent directors must have regularly scheduled meetings at which only independent directors are present.
 We are not required under Belgian law to have a majority of independent directors on our board of directors.
-However, our articles of association provide that our board of directors must be comprised of at least three directors, of which, pursuant to our corporate governance charter and provision 3.4 of the Belgian Code on Corporate Governance, at least three directors must be independent directors under Belgian law.
-We do not intend to require our independent directors to meet separately from the full board of directors on a regular basis or at all.
+However, our articles of association provide that our board of directors must be comprised of at least three directors, of which, pursuant to our corporate governance charter and provision 3.4 of the Belgian Code on Corporate Governance, at least three directors to meet separately from the full board of directors on a regular basis or at all. - Executive Session.
+NASDAQ Stock Market Listing Rule 5605(b)(2) requires that independent directors must have regularly scheduled meetings at which only independent directors are present.
+We do not intend to require our independent directors to meet separately from the full board of directors on a regular basis or at all, although the board of directors is supportive of its independent members voluntarily arranging to meet separately from the other members of our board of directors when and if they wish to do so.